2020 February

 Sei Shihan Nancy, Kyoshi Marla and Eileen Kristol

-invite you to join the Thousand Waves team for next
+you to join the Thousand Waves team for next

 year’s CowaLUNGa!